MicrosoftDocs/architecture-center/docs/reference-architectures/ai/speech-ai-ingestion.md

 ### Azure Active Directory

 The audio files stored in the blob might contain sensitive customer data.
-If multiple clients are using this solution, you need to restrict access to these files.
+If multiple clients are using this solution, it's important to restrict access to these files.
 This reference architecture uses SAS tokens to protect these files from outside attacks.
 These tokens, called user delegation SAS tokens, are created by using the service owner's Azure AD credentials.

 A SAS token allows you to control: